Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

 0.<o>:
-a script that creates an alias name ls  value rm
+a script that creates an alias Name ls Value rm *